 Seth Arlington Minerd was born on July 6, 1879 in Bullskin Township, Fayette County, PA, the son of William H. and Missouri (Shelkey) Minerd.

 During the early 1900s, Seth and two of his sisters relocated to McKeesport, Allegheny County near Pittsburgh, to find work as a blacksmith.
 There, Sister Nettie married driver John Kerr, and sister Olive married barber Chester Elder, also in McKeesport.

 In 1905, Seth married Ida Kimmel (1887-1938), the daughter of Clifford and Jane "Jeannie" (Burton) Kimmel of Glassport, near Pittsburgh.
 He was age 26 at the time, and she was just 16.
 Their marriage license is still on file today in the City-County Building in downtown Pittsburgh.

-The Minerds had two daughters -- Nell Darrall Atkinson Tryon and Donna Jean Medling.
+Two daughters borne of this marriage were Nell Darrall Atkinson Tryon and Donna Jean Medling.

 Seth was living in Brownsville, Fayette County in 1910 and by 1913 was working as a carpenter in Uniontown, the Fayette County seat.
 During World War I, when he registered for the military draft, he was a coal miner employed by the Fritz Coal Company in Uniontown.